-- The services for victims are often advertised for women, so it is no wonder abused men do not use these services; - The services for abusers are, on the other hand, advertised for men, so if there are violent women, they will not turn to these; - There is much greater social pressure on abused men than on abused women to keep their victimisation a secret, because a man that has been abused by his wife would be subjected to even more stigma than battered women.
+- The services for victims are often advertised for women, so it is no wonder abused men do not use these services: - The services for abusers are, on the other hand, advertised for men, so if there are violent women, they will not turn to these; - There is much greater social pressure on abused men than on abused women to keep their victimisation a secret, because a man that has been abused by his wife would be subjected to ridicule.
 Therefore abused men will not report the abuse and will not turn to the services catering for victims.